khmelevskii/emotion-cljs/README.md

 #### Labels
-Emotion provides a possibility to add a label to the append of css class name.
-It can be more readable than a hash.
+By default, in dev mode, emotion-cljs adds a namespace label for each generated class.
+If you need, Emotion provides the possibility to add a custom label which will be appended to the CSS class name. https://emotion.sh/docs/labels

-https://emotion.sh/docs/labels
 ```clojure
 (defstyled Label :div